HBS-HBX/django-elastic-migrations/README.md

 schemas will need a *consistent* way to `create`, `update`, `activate` and `drop` and `list` their indexes.
-In addition, if you use [AWS Elasticsearch you cannot stop and apply a new mapping](https://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/aes-supported-es-operations.html) to your index, so you must create a new index with a new schema and then reindex into that schema, and then get your code to start using that new index.
+In addition, if you use [AWS Elasticsearch you cannot stop and apply a new mapping](https://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/aes-supported-es-operations.html) to your index.
+Basically AWS does not provide the 'stop' api so you must create a new index with a new schema and then reindex into that schema, and then get your code to start using that new index.
 This process requires a little care.